oskariorg/rpc-client/README.md

 ### Example

-An example how the Synchronizer helper is used can be found in xxx
+An example how the Synchronizer helper is used can be found [under examples directory](examples/react/).

 ## npm install